dpeliser/component-accessibility/README.md

 # Component Accessibility

+Project developed with the Alura course.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0 for the Component Accessibility course from Alura.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

 ## Development server